Did you catch our recent webinar with SecureWorld?

 CISOs often have to validate a cybersecurity investment.
 The challenge is showcasing its value to the board to get budgets approved.
 It’s not as tangible as other outcomes, such as revenue from sales or production from operations.

 Yet, implementing basic cybersecurity measures, while seemingly a minor cost, saves more in the long term by reducing the risks of breaches and subsequent operational and reputational damage.
-As Jared Thompson explains:
+As Jarod Thompson explains:

 “The investment from a cybersecurity perspective is…placing funds in an area to prevent something, hoping it never comes.”